-As Germany's capital city and one of the leading cultural destinations in Europe, Berlin boasts more museums and art galleries than one could expect to tour in a single visit (or two, for that matter).
-This vibrant city of more than three million is home to some of the world's leading museums of antiquities and art.
-For almost two centuries, one of its most picturesque corners, Museum Island (a UNESCO World Heritage Site), has drawn crowds of museum and gallery goers to major attractions such as the Pergamon Museum.
-All told, Berlin boasts in excess of 170 museums and somewhere in the region of 300 art galleries, from large publicly owned affairs to smaller private establishments.
-Here's our list of the very best.
+As Germany's capital and one of the leading cultural cities in Europe, Berlin boasts more museums and art galleries than one could expect to tour in a single visit to this dynamic world-class travel destination.
+Little surprise, then, that this vibrant city of more than 3.6 million people is home to some of the world's leading museums of antiquities and art.

 Address: Bodestraße 1-3, 10178 Berlin